UK retailer Monsoon failed to pay minimum wage to workers

-The privately-owned company, which sells clothing and accessories, was found by UK tax authorities to have underpaid 1,438 workers, owing them a total of about 105,000 pounds.
+The privately-owned company, which sells clothing and accessories, was found by UK tax authorities to have underpaid 1,438 workers, owing them a total of about 105,000 pounds ($162,000).

 The company said in a statement a review of its payroll practices with the HMRC tax office had revealed an historic, unintentional breach of regulations regarding its staff discount policies for Monsoon clothing.